hippiehunter/dblbook/src/common/routines.md

 xcall subroutine(arg1, %function(arguments), arg3)
 ```

 Functions in DBL can be invoked in a unique manner where the return value is used as an additional argument.
-For example, a function call that appears as retval = %myRoutine(arg1, arg2) is interpreted by the compiler as xcall myRoutine(retval, arg1, arg2).
+For example, a function call that appears as `retval = %myRoutine(arg1, arg2)` can also be invoked using `xcall myRoutine(retval, arg1, arg2)`.

 Functions are declared using the function statement, followed by data and procedure divisions.
 The `freturn` statement is used to terminate the function and return control to the caller.